IJW2021/MyPortfolio/RMPP/Unit09.md

 ### Week Nine [Hebdomada Novem]

-A New week this week is all about In this unit, we focused on visually representing data something I have some experience of having been involved in BI for a number of years so this hopfully may pick up some tips and tricks that I can also use in my day to day role.
-So going to spend some time this week reviewing content and doing the execerises.
+A New week this week is all about in this unit, we focused on visually representing data something I have some experience of having been involved in BI for a number of years so this hopefully may pick up some tips and tricks that I can also use in my day to day role.
+So going to spend some time this week reviewing content and doing the exercises.

-### Excerises
+### Exercises

 ### 9.1